 Finally, let us add a few remarks about the organization of the paper.
 Section \ref{sec:prelim} gathers tools from probability theory.
 Some of these are new (in particular in \S \ref{subsec:condlattice}), while others may be more familiar to probabilists.
 In any case, it is certainly viable to skim through Section \ref{sec:prelim} on a first reading, as the core of the paper consists really of Section \ref{sec:cc}, in which cubic couplings are introduced, and of Section \ref{sec:structhm}, where the main results on the structure of cubic couplings are obtained.
 The applications are treated in sections \ref{sec:ergapps} to \ref{sec:limits}.

-\textbf{Acknowledgements.} The second-named author received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement 617747.
+\textbf{Acknowledgements.} We are very grateful to the anonymous referee and to Diego Gonz\'alez-S\'anchez for careful reading and many useful remarks that helped to improve this paper.
+The first-named author received funding from the Spanish Ministerio de Ciencia e Innovaci\'on project MTM2017-83496-P. The second-named author received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement 617747.
 The research was partially supported by the MTA R\'enyi Institute Lend\"ulet \emph{Limits of Structures} Research Group.